Computerized Assessment of Proficiency (CAP)

 - Cost: Free of charge

 The Computerized Assessment of Proficiency (CAP) was an online language test that measured students’ proficiency in Hebrew, Hindi, Persian, and Turkish.
-CAP was tied to the ACTFL Performance Descriptors for Language Learners, a commonly used standard for measuring students’ proficiency.
+CAP was tied to the ACTFL Performance Descriptors for Language Learners.

 Our language assessment allowed teachers to:

-- See the percentage of items students answered correctly in the reading, listening, and contextualized grammar sections (Sections available varied by language.)
+- See the percentage of items students answered correctly in the reading, listening, and contextualized grammar sections (sections available vary by language)

 - See an estimated proficiency level for students who have completed the reading and listening sections